asmitak1234/E-Krisshak-backend/README.md

 ## Description

-Hello Everyone, I am ASMITA KUMARI ,a young learner and i am here with my project called "E-Krisshak" , A farmer availability management system that helps to find a farmer for your field with their proper and detailed Personal, Professional and Contact information that helps you to choose them according to your requirements.
+Hello Everyone, I am ASMITA KUMARI , a young learner and i am here with backend part of my project called "E-Krisshak" , A farmer availability management system that helps to find a farmer for your field with their proper and detailed Personal, Professional and Contact information that helps you to choose them according to your requirements.
 I am making this project with the intension of helping the land-owners that can't find farmer for their field and many farmers that are seeking for work ,especially in INDIA.

 This project is a full-stack CRUD(Create, Read, Update, Delete) Web Application using Django for the backend, React for the frontend, and MySQL as the database.
 This README provides instructions on setting up, using, and deploying the backend of this project.